WINTER ROAD CONDITIONS

 - No guarantee can be given to take you to your outgoing destination or picking you up from your finishing location.
 If we are unable to travel to your outgoing destination on the date you have booked, we will make that journey as soon as safe conditions exist, or we will either offer you a complete refund or offer to take you to an alternative destination (in winter the East Coast, Freycinet, Bay of Fires, Douglas Apsley, Maria Island etc can be viable walking alternatives).

 - You will need to carry a Satellite phone, so that you can contact us if you are unavoidably delayed and we can contact you if we are unable, due to road conditions, get to your finishing destination.
 (We would initially send a text message to your sat phone) You must contact us a minimum of 12 hours before we are due to pick you up if you think you will not be able to meet us at the pre-arranged time & day.
 Failure to do this would result in loss of your transport fee (fare) if we make a journey & you are not there.

-- You would also need to have a means of making contact with another operator that you have booked with if you have decided to travel to Hobart and due to severe conditions on the trail that has seriously delayed your progress.
+- Even if you do not book your return or onwards travel with us you will still need to have a means of making contact with another operator that you have booked with if due to severe conditions on the trail that you are delayed.

 - We strongly suggest that you allow an absolute minimum of 24 hours, preferably more, of extra time to reach your destination.
 We recommend planning to arrive at your destination the day before the time you have specified for a pickup.